 Green Building Advisor, one of my favorite sources of good info on building science and green building, ran my Flat or Lumpy article as a guest blog yesterday.
 (They also gave the Energy Vanguard blog a nice review!)

 With the subject of insulation and R-value fresh in my mind again, I figured now is a good time to take it a little further.
 In the first article, I showed how to calculate the average R-value for lumpy insulation, and I assumed in that case that an attic had 50% coverage of R-50 and 50% coverage of R-10.
 The result was that the average R-value was an amazingly low R-17, not the R-30 you might guess.

-So, let's extrapolate.
-(Don't you love that word!
-I think it does for verbs what 'fenestration' does for nouns, but maybe that's just me.)
-Instead of an attic that's 50/50, let's look at one that's 99% good and only 1% bad.
+So, let’s extrapolate.
+Instead of an attic that’s 50/50, let’s look at one that’s 99% good and only 1% bad.
 In this case, the 1% is from the attic pull-down stairs, which typically have no insulation.